-How to actually finish what you start...
+How to finish decluttering projects you start...

 After experiencing a fast and seriously gratifying entryway clearing with a client, I reflected on what helped us finish so quickly.